Welcome to the virtual #IRE20 conference!

-Acclaimed journalist Ronan Farrow will deliver the 2020 keynote address at the IRE national investigative journalism conference.
+Acclaimed journalist Ronan Farrow will deliver the 2020 keynote address at the IRE20 virtual conference.

 Farrow is author of the best-selling “Catch and Kill: Lies, Spies and a Conspiracy to Protect Predators.”
 His 2019 book details his efforts to investigate allegations of rape, sexual assault and abuse of women by powerful Hollywood producer Harvey Weinstein and allegations of intimidation and cover-up by powerful institutions including the news media.